alphagov/govuk-prototype-kit/docs/documentation/make-first-prototype/branching.md

 // Run this code when a form is submitted to 'juggling-balls-answer' router.post('/juggling-balls-answer', function (req, res) {

-  // Make a variable and give it the value from 'juggling-balls' var jugglingBalls = req.session.data['juggling-balls']
+  // Make a variable and give it the value from 'how-many-balls' var howManyBalls = req.session.data['how-many-balls']

-  // Check whether the variable matches a condition if (jugglingBalls == "3 or more"){
+  // Check whether the variable matches a condition if (howManyBalls == "3 or more"){
     // Send user to next page
     res.redirect('/juggling-trick')
   } else {